Take a winter break in a popular French Alps resort

 Les Trois Vallees

-this region - known in English as the Three Valleys ski-region, is focussed around the reorts at Meribel, Courchevel and Val Thorens to the west of the Vanoise National park.
-Valmorel is also in this part of the French Alps, en route for the Three Valleys region.
+This region - known in English as the Three Valleys ski-region - is focussed around the resorts at Meribel, Courchevel and Val Thorens to the west of the Vanoise National park.

-Close to hand for Grenoble, and popular with people who live in the town, are the resorts of Les-7-Laux and Deux-Alpes.
+Valmorel is also in this part of the French Alps, en route for the Three Valleys region, and close to Grenoble, and popular with people who live in the town, as are the resorts of Les-7-Laux and Deux-Alpes.

 Serre Chevalier

-Further south than the resorts above and in the Provence region, Serre Chevalier includes Briancon and also the towns of Villeneuve, Chantemerle and Les Monetier-les-Bains
+Further south than the resorts above and in the Provence region, Serre-Chevalier includes Briancon and also the towns of Villeneuve, Chantemerle and Les Monetier-les-Bains

 Other ski resorts in France in the Alps

-Another popular ski region a little to the south is at L'Alpe d'Huez and to the north near Annecy at La Clusaz.
+Another popular ski region a little to the south is at Alpe d'Huez.

 Summary